ejmenkhorst/robotframework_practicesoftwaretestingdotcom/README.md

 ## Webdriver installation
 To install all browsers automatically via PlayWright follow the official [installation instructions](https://docs.robotframework.org/docs/different_libraries/browser#installation-instructions)

-## Running tests
+## Running tests locally
 To run tests you can run commands via the terminal to execute a specific range of tests.
+Please make sure you run ```rfbrowser init``` to install the browsers before running a test.
 ### Run the whole testsuite
 ```robot -d results tests```